sp0721/PYWEATHERAPP/README.md

 View the 6-day forecast for MTSU.

 ## Project Structure
-app.py: The main Flask application file templates/index.html: The main HTML template static/script.js: JavaScript file for frontend functionality static/styles.css: CSS file for styling
+app.py: The main Flask application file. templates/index.html: The main HTML template. static/script.js: JavaScript file for frontend functionality. static/styles.css: CSS file for styling.

 ## Customization
 The MTSU widget can be customized to show weather for a different location by changing the data-location-id attribute in the HTML.